Henrik Christiansen (swimmer): 2016

 He turned down swimming scholarship offers from Stanford University and UC Berkeley to continue his training in Norway.

+At the 2016 Summer Olympics, he was a finalist in the 1500m freestyle, placing 8th.
+He also competed in the 400m freestyle.

 International Swimming League

 In 2019, he was a member of the 2019 International Swimming League representing Team Iron.
 He won the 400 m freestyle in London.

+2021

+At the 2020 Summer Olympics, he competed in the 400m freestyle, 800m freestyle and 1500m freestyle.

+2024 Summer Olympics

+At the 2024 Summer Olympics, Christiansen placed 25th in the 800m freestyle, 20th in the 1500m freestyle, and 25th in the 10km Marathon Swim.

+Personal life

+Christiansen went viral on TikTok during the 2024 Summer Olympics for several videos he posted about his love of the chocolate muffins served at the Olympic dining hall and was nicknamed the "Olympic Muffin Man."

 Records

 He holds multiple national swimming records.